searchisko/searchisko/documentation/rest-api/README.md

 [`management`](management) subfolder in this directory contains files with description of document structures for management API:

-+ content provider - document type used by 'Management API - content providers'
++ [content provider](management/content_provider.md) - document type used by 'Management API - content providers'
-+ project - document type used by 'Management API - projects'
++ [project](management/project.md) - document type used by 'Management API - projects'
-+ contributor - document type used by 'Management API - contributors'
++ [contributor](management/contributor.md) - document type used by 'Management API - contributors'
-+ config_*  - document types used by 'Management API - configuration'
++ [config_*](management)  - document types used by 'Management API - configuration' to configure DCP